bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

 ### CAST

-THE `CAST` operator converts an input from one type to another.
+THE `#!sql CAST` operator converts an input from one type to another.
 In many cases casts are created implicitly, but this operator can be used to force a type conversion.